MiguelBeitia/1-Proyecto-Pandas-Shark/README.md

   6- Begin to see in each column the values it has

-  7- Group columns by similar things and remove null values
+  7- Group columns by similar things and remove null values  (This has been used on the first try)

   8- Remove lines that we see that are not important